Zachary-Pearce/POM8/README.md

 ```

 2. Import the rtl files into your project.
-3. Visit the wiki for a full guide on writing your "Hello World!" program.
+3. Visit the wiki for a full guide on writing your first program.